-The California Women's Health Survey (CWHS) was established in March 1997 to provide information to policy-makers and health professionals about women's health and to serve as a catalyst for innovative solutions that impact the health of California's women and girls.
-The CWHS is an annual telephone survey that collects information from a sample of approximately 4,000 randomly selected women aged 18 years or older on a wide variety of health indicators and health-related knowledge, behaviors, and attitudes.
+The California Women's Health Survey (CWHS) was established in March 1997 to provide information to policy-makers and health professionals about women's health and to serve as a catalyst for innovative solutions that impacted the health of California's women and girls.
+Data collection of the CWHS was from 1997 to 2012 (when the survey ended).
+The CWHS was an annual telephone survey that collected information from a sample of approximately 4,000 randomly selected women aged 18 years or older on a wide variety of health indicators and health-related knowledge, behaviors, and attitudes.

-Participation in the CWHS is completely voluntary and anonymous.
-Interviews are conducted by trained interviewers following standardized procedures developed by SRG staff and the Centers for Disease Control and Prevention (CDC).
-The survey collects data monthly from a random sample of California adult women living in households with telephones.
-Quality control procedures are rigorous to ensure a high level of accuracy in the data collected.
+Participation in the CWHS was completely voluntary and anonymous.
+Interviews were conducted by trained interviewers following standardized procedures developed by SRG staff and the Centers for Disease Control and Prevention (CDC).
+The survey collected data monthly from a random sample of California adult women living in households with telephones.
+Quality control procedures were rigorous to ensure a high level of accuracy in the data collected.

 - Mode of Administration: Telephone interview conducted in English and Spanish.

-- Survey Sample Design: Uses random-digit-dialed probability samples of the adult (aged 18 years and over) female population.
-The annual statewide sample size is approximately 4,000 participants.
+- Survey Sample Design: Used random-digit-dialed probability samples of the adult (aged 18 years and over) female population.
+The annual statewide sample size was approximately 4,000 participants.

-- Population Targeted: Civilian, non-institutionalized population 18 years of age and older who reside in households with telephones.
-Persons who do not have telephones or have telephones but are either in institutional settings or cannot be understood over the telephone are excluded.
+- Population Targeted: Civilian, non-institutionalized population 18 years of age and older who resided in households with telephones.
+Persons who did not have telephones or had telephones but were either in institutional settings or could not be understood over the telephone were excluded.

 - Demographic Data: Age, educational attainment, race/ethnicity, household income, employment status, marital status and sexual orientation.

-- Geographic Estimates: Data are weighted to produce State of California estimates.
+- Geographic Estimates: Data were weighted to produce State of California estimates.

 Julia C. Tomassilli, Ph.D.